 Eric Carle and the Very Hungry Caterpillar

 The story of Eric Carle is a powerful one.
 Born in 1929, he arrived in the United States from Germany in 1952 with just $40 in his pocket.
 Now in his late 80s, Carle has sold more than 138 million copies of his 70+ picture books around the world!
 Of course, The Very Hungry Caterpillar is the most famous title, but Carle has created many more works to love.
-(Click to see Carle’s full book list.)
+(Click this affiliate link to see Carle’s full book list.)

-My son’s favorite is From Head to Toe because it’s so fun to do the movements while we read.
+My son’s favorite is (affiliate) From Head to Toe because it’s so fun to do the movements while we read.
 Most people don’t realize that Carle’s bright illustrations are created by hand-painting paper, then cutting and layering those pieces with glue!

 Teacher and Educator Workshops at the Carle Museum